pkhuong/pkhuong.github.io/source/_posts/2013-12-19-so-you-want-to-write-an-lp-solver.markdown

 [CUTEr](http://www.numerical.rl.ac.uk/cute/netlib.html) is OK).

 AFIRO is a tiny LP (32 variables by 28 constraints, 88 nonzeros).
-Good news: the program works on this trivial instance and finds the optimum (the relative difference with the reference value is 7e-6).
+Good news\: the program works on this trivial instance and finds the optimum (the relative difference with the reference value is 7e-6).
 The first four "repair" iterations find a feasible solutions, and 11 more iterations eventually get to the optimum.